-- Maintaining the protected cropland with complete agroforestry practices in four districts, namely Kamonyi, Ruhango, Nyanza, and Gisagara, through practices like cleaning out of trenches and beating up along with conducting hands-on training sessions to properly maintain the protected areas; - Maintaining planted fruit trees with appropriate methods such as watering, weeding and beating up; - Replicate climate smart agriculture practices in the project intervention areas whereby the practices reached at 1,423 project beneficiaries; - The support to 2,539 households of project beneficiaries with livestock include 335 pigs, 2,091 goats and 113 cows.
+- Maintaining the protected cropland with complete agroforestry practices in four districts, namely Kamonyi, Ruhango, Nyanza, and Gisagara, through practices like cleaning out of trenches and beating up along with conducting hands-on training sessions to properly maintain the protected areas; - Maintaining planted fruit trees with appropriate methods such as watering, weeding and beating up; - The support to 2,539 households of project beneficiaries with livestock include 335 pigs, 2,091 goats and 113 cows.
 An additional 14,940 households among the project beneficiaries received support in the form of livestock include 3,143 cows, 10,504 hens, 673 pigs, and 620 goats through co-financing.
 That have proven instrumental in enhancing the resilience of livelihoods.
 Additionally, the availability of organic manure from these livestock has contributed to increased soil productivity at 50%, promoting sustainable agriculture practices.
 Moreover, the initiative has a business-oriented focus, empowering the beneficiaries to explore incomegenerating opportunities.